 If you do not want to do the drop-test yourself at the factory or you have a customer that requires a certified drop-test, then you can send your package to a certified testing center such as SGS or Bureau Veritas and have them test the package for you.
 They will then certify if the packing passes the ISTA or any other packing standard you may need.
 They will give you a testing report about the testing.
 These testing facilities have the equipment and machinery to do the drop-testing, and they also do some additional packaging tests.

 Some of the tests they may conduct are:

-- Vertical shock test – The vertical shock test is when the package is given a vertical shock on all sides to see how it able to withstand the shock.
+- Vertical shock test – The vertical shock test is when the package is given a vertical shock on all sides to see how it is able to withstand the shock.

 - Vibration test – The vibration test will put the package on a machine where they will stimulate the vibration that a package could get.
 An example of the importance of this is if a package was on a truck that was vibrating.

-- Incline tests – They well also do some incline tests to see how the package will do on an incline and drop.
+- Incline tests – They will also do some incline tests to see how the package will do on an incline and drop.
 They have an alternative incline test and an alternative horizontal test.

 What is the Pre-shipment Inspection or PSI?